 Credit card providers will still be permitted to charge a ‘reasonable’ rate of interest over a payment holiday.
-Bear in mind this interest will build up over time and work out more costly in the long-term.
+Bear in mind this interest will build up over time and will work out more costly in the long-term.

 APRs (annual percentage rates), particularly on store and credit cards, are expensive so only take the payment holiday if you really need to.

 If you can’t make the minimum repayments and can afford to do so, consider paying a smaller sum instead.